fagan2888/returnsseries/README.md

 The *bear_periods* method will return the start and end dates of any peak-to-trough drawdown that exceeds the *limit* arg.
 These start and end dates can then be passed into the *shade_dates* arg of the *plot_perf*.

-Using the standard definition that a bear market is a peak-to-trough fall of 20% or more we can see that the S&P500 had bear markets starting in 1962, 1968, 1973, 1980, 1987, 2000 and 2007.
+Using the standard definition that a bear market is a peak-to-trough fall of 20% or more, we can see that the S&P500 had bear markets starting in 1962, 1968, 1973, 1980, 1987, 2000 and 2007.

 We can also use these same dates to highlight performance across other assets.
 On *returnsseries.plot* the function *plot_perf* has the same features but can plot a list of *ReturnsSeries* objects.
 ```